 The first person on every squad shall be allowed to view a good presentation of targets from within the shooting station.
-This is not limited to one pair.
+At least one pair will be shown, but limited to no more than two pairs.
 This person is the only person permitted to mount their unloaded gun and track the targets being viewed.